 English is taught at Altrincham CE Primary School through the use of Quality Texts.

-From Year 1, children are immersed in a world of pictures and words through the use of texts which are rich in meaning.
+From the beginning, children are immersed in a world of pictures and words through the use of texts which are rich in meaning.

 We aim to inspire our children and develop in them, a deep and abiding love of language.